homeschooling during covid

 Websites that cover most subjects

-Adventure Academy is another resourceful learning program.
-It can be used for children in 3rd to 8th grade.
-My oldest daughter tried it out while we had a free trial and she loved it.
+My oldest daughter tried it out during our free trial, and she loved it.
 However, I would not suggest using this as your only learning program.
 My daughter became easily sidetracked with the games.

 Teaching a foreign language